How to Enable Enhanced Sign-in Security on Windows 11

 What is Enhanced Sign-in Security?

-Enhanced Sign-in Security (ESS) adds an extra layer of protection to your sign-in info.
-It uses special hardware and software inside your PC.
-This helps keep hackers from stealing your fingerprint or face details.
+Enhanced Sign-in Security (ESS) adds extra protection to your sign-in information.
+ESS uses special hardware and software built into your PC to prevent hackers from stealing fingerprint or facial recognition details.

 What Does Your PC Need to Support ESS?